 • Food court with healthy and traditional options and generous seating.

-• Specialty coffee shops dotted around the centre.
+• Speciality coffee shops dotted around the centre.

 • Public transport access is limited.
 Most locals drive and park.